MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-welcome.md

 ---

 # Build Your Business on Dynamics 365 Business Central
 Microsoft Dynamics 365 Business Central is a business management solution that helps companies connect their financials, sales, service, and operations to streamline business processes, improve customer interactions, and make better decisions.
-With this modern business platform you can easily and quickly tailor, extend and build applications so they fit your specific needs — with little to no code development.
+With this modern business platform you can easily and quickly tailor, extend, and build applications so they fit your specific needs — with little to no code development.
 Watch the short video below to get an overview of your opportunities.

 <!-- video -->